 The charts in this article provide plan quotes for a 70-year-old female in Rapid City, SD.

 48,373 residents with Part A and Part B coverage have access to 23 Medicare Advantage plans in Rapid City, South Dakota.
-Out of the four top local Medicare Advantage carriers, three offer zero-premium plans.
+Three of the four top local Medicare Advantage carriers offer zero-premium plans.

 Humana provides two 0% premium Medicare Advantage plans in Rapid City: an HMO plan with a MOOP (maximum out-of-pocket) expenditure of $3,850 and a Local PPO plan with a MOOP of $4,400.
 Learn more about the difference between HMO and PPO plans.

 UnitedHealthcare also offers a premium-free PPO plan in Rapid City, SD, but it comes with a significantly higher MOOP of $6,700.
 Like Humana, UnitedHealthcare’s plan has a four-star rating.